Mastering the Average Rank Formula in Excel: A thorough look

 Let's say you have a list of sales figures in cells A1:A5: 100, 150, 150, 200, 250.
 To find the average rank of the sales figure 150, the formula would be:

-, does not handle ties by averaging ranks.
-It assigns the same rank to all tied values.
+The RANK function, unlike RANK.AVG, does not handle ties by averaging ranks.
+Think about it: it assigns the same rank to all tied values.
 This can lead to inconsistencies and inaccurate representation in datasets with multiple ties.
 While less suitable for calculating average ranks, understanding it is beneficial for comparison.
-Its syntax is similar to RANK.AVG
+Its syntax is similar to RANK.AVG, but lacks the averaging capability for ties Simple, but easy to overlook..

 RANK(number, ref, [order])